-- 34.122 Household production of health care is included in the extended accounts, but is limited to those health services whose costs are partially or completely covered by dependency allowances.
+- 34.128 Household production of health care can be included in extended accounts.
+In the SHA this inclusion is limited to those health services whose costs are partially or completely covered by dependency allowances.
 The associated transfers are treated as a quasi-salary and a corresponding "output value" is calculated.
 The wider literature supports the view that unpaid household care has a significant role in understanding health and social conditions and individuals' well-being.
-It is therefore, recommended that all unpaid household production of health and social care, and not limited to what is already recorded in the SHA, is included in the extended accounts.
-This work should be undertaken in line with the discussion in Section C.3 on the measurement of unpaid household service work, noting the importance of distinguishing between health care and other care activities and also clarifying the role of supervisory care. - 34.123 To support the reporting on and discussion of well-being, indicators for health and social care should be built from the expenditure flow data in the health care accounts.
-These indicators should cover individual final consumption expenditures of health and social care with various breakdowns defined mainly by health care function, provider, and financing scheme.
+Thus, it is recommended that all unpaid household production of health and social care, and not limited to what is already recorded in the SHA, is included in the extended accounts.
+This work should be undertaken in line with the discussion in Section C.3 on the measurement of unpaid household service work, noting the importance of distinguishing between health care and other care activities and also clarifying the role of supervisory care. - 34.129 To support the reporting on and discussion of well-being, indicators for health and social care can be built from the expenditure flow data in the health care accounts.
+These indicators include individual final consumption expenditures of health and social care with various breakdowns defined mainly by health care function, provider, and financing scheme.
 "Final" consumption expenditure in the extended accounts also includes intermediate consumption related to occupational health care.
 Where possible, measures in volume terms should be derived consistent with best practice described in Chapter 18.
-Data can also be cross tabulated according to various combinations and indicators may be combined in various ways with other data (e.g. household type), to support a range of analyses of household well-being. - 34.124 In monetary terms a core set of indicators should encompass health expenditures as a share of GDP, per capita health expenditures, expenditure by health care function, expenditure by age and gender of beneficiaries, and expenditure by income group of beneficiaries.
-In non-monetary terms indicators should include employment in health and social care with breakdowns by age, gender, employment status and other characteristics.
-Particular focus may be placed on employment data classified by occupation following the International
+Data can also be cross tabulated according to different variables (e.g. household type) to support a range of analyses of household well-being.

-Standard Classification of Occupations (ISCO-08) noting the most relevant ISCO groups for health are submajor group 22 (health professionals) and 32 (health associate professionals).
-Physical indicators of assets used in the production of health service could also be presented (e.g., number of hospital beds available).
+In monetary terms a core set of indicators includes health expenditures as a share of GDP, per capita health expenditures, expenditure by health care function, expenditure by age and gender of beneficiaries, and expenditure by income group of beneficiaries.
+In non-monetary terms indicators include employment in health and social care with breakdowns by age, sex, employment status and other characteristics.
+Employment data classified by occupation can be compiled following the International Standard Classification of Occupations (ISCO-08) noting the most relevant ISCO groups for health are sub-major group 22 (health professionals) and 32 (health associate professionals).
+Physical indicators of assets used in the production of health service can also be presented (e.g., number of hospital beds available).